-The Group’s Tax Strategy is approved by the Board, and the tax process forms part of the Serco Management System (SMS), the Group’s management framework which describes how we do business.
+The Group’s Tax Strategy is approved by the Board, and the tax process forms part of the Serco Management System (SMS), the Group’s management framework that describes how we do business.
 The system defines the rules which govern the way we operate; deliver our strategy and the way we behave.
-On international tax matters, as well as local law, we follow OECD guidelines and the relevant double tax treaties in areas such as transfer pricing and establishing taxable presence.
+On international tax matters, as well as local law, we follow Organisation for Economic Co-operations and Development (OECD) guidelines and the relevant double tax treaties in areas such as transfer pricing and establishing taxable presence.

 Our tax affairs are managed by a team of suitably qualified tax professionals, supported, where appropriate by external advisors.
 These tax professionals must be involved in the planning, implementation and documentation for;

 This enables us to review and consider the associated tax implications under local law as well as the tax accounting impact of transactions on a pro-active and real-time basis.
-The CFO of each division confirms on a quarterly basis that they follow this process.
+The Chief Financial Officer of each division confirms twice yearly that they follow this process.